hqsuoamra/AstroQuest_Survival/README.md

 ## Levels

 ### Levels
-Each level represents a different region of the planet with unique challenges, puzzles, and enemies.
+Each region represents a different area of the planet with unique challenges and enemies, contributing to the overall progression of repairing the shuttle.

 ### Training Level
-The first level serves as a tutorial, teaching the player the basic controls and mechanics.
+The first region serves as a tutorial, teaching the player the basic controls and mechanics.

 ## Interface